KenSuenobu/typescript-express-openapi-generator/README.md

 # typescript-express-openapi-generator

-Yet another TypeScript OpenAPI generator for Express
+This is a TypeScript (node.js) OpenAPI generator for REST services using Express.

+## How to install

+This project requires Node to be installed.